 Korea Existing Chemicals List (ECL) Not available.

-New Zealand Inventory Not available.

-Philippines Philippine Inventory of Chemicals and Chemical Not available.
+New Zealand Not available.
+New Zealand Inventory Philippines Not available.
+Philippine Inventory of Chemicals Chemical

 Substances (PICCS)

 United States & Puerto Rico Toxic Substances Control Act (TSCA) Inventory Not available.

 A "Yes" indicates this product complies with the inventory requirements administered by the governing country(s)